Use Microsoft 365 to send and receive emails in Mojo

 After connecting, check the Server configuration page:

-- Sending status: Should display "Server is sending emails successfully" with the date of the last sent email.
+- Sending status: displays "Server is sending emails successfully" with the date of the last sent email.

-- Receiving status: Should display "Server is receiving emails successfully" after the first email is fetched (this may take a few minutes).
+- Receiving status: displays "Server is receiving emails successfully" after the first email is fetched.
+This may take a few minutes.

-- OAuth2 badge: A "Microsoft 365 OAuth2" badge will appear next to the server information, confirming that OAuth2 authentication is active.
+- OAuth2 badge: a "Microsoft 365 OAuth2" badge appears next to the server information, confirming OAuth2 authentication is active.

-If the test email fails (e.g. due to "Authenticated SMTP" not being enabled), you will see an error message.
-Fix the underlying issue and click Send test email from the dropdown menu to retry.
+If the test email fails, an error message appears.
+Fix the underlying issue and select Send test email from the dropdown menu to retry.

 Step 5: Configure DKIM, SPF, and DMARC for Your Domain

-- DKIM: Enable DKIM signing in the Microsoft 365 Defender portal under Email authentication settings.
+For Microsoft 365 specifically, enable DKIM signing in the Microsoft 365 Defender portal under Email authentication settings, and ensure your SPF record includes include:spf.protection.outlook.com.

 How it works

-Unlike traditional username/password authentication, Mojo Helpdesk uses OAuth2 to connect to Microsoft 365.
-This means:
+Mojo uses OAuth2 rather than username and password authentication to connect to Microsoft 365.

-- Tokens are refreshed automatically - Mojo periodically refreshes the access token before it expires, so the connection remains active without any manual intervention.
+- Tokens refresh automatically.
+Mojo refreshes the access token before it expires, so the connection stays active without manual intervention.

-- Reconnect at any time - If the OAuth2 connection breaks (e.g., due to a password change or revoked consent), use the Reconnect with Microsoft 365 option in the dropdown menu to re-authorize.
+Reconnect at any time.
+If the OAuth2 connection breaks due to a password change or revoked consent, use Reconnect with Microsoft 365 in the dropdown menu to re-authorize.

 Removing or changing the mail server

-- Change to Mojo Helpdesk email service (SaaS accounts): This switches your account back to using Mojo's built-in email service.
-Your Microsoft 365 settings are preserved in case you want to switch back later.
-Any active sending/receiving warnings are automatically cleared.
+- Change to Mojo Helpdesk email service: switches the account back to Mojo's built-in email service.
+Microsoft 365 settings are preserved in case of a future switch.
+Active sending and receiving warnings are cleared automatically.

-- Erase settings: This permanently deletes your mail server configuration, including all OAuth2 tokens and credentials.
+- Erase settings: permanently deletes the mail server configuration, including all OAuth2 tokens.
 The account reverts to Mojo's built-in email service.
-Use this if you want a clean start or want to configure a completely different mail server.
+Use this for a clean start or to configure a different mail server.

-In both cases, Mojo stops using Microsoft 365 for sending and receiving emails immediately.
+Mojo stops using Microsoft 365 for sending and receiving emails immediately after either action.

 Troubleshooting